Maplespe/ExplorerBlurMica/README.md

 You can also manually use CMD to register or uninstall
 > `regsvr32 (/u) "you path/ExplorerBgTool.dll"`

+If there is any problem, you can press and hold the 'ESC' key to open the explorer window, which will not load
 ## 配置文件 (Config)
 ``` ini
 [config]